 Tanya Notley's research is focused on digital inclusion, media literacy and media justice.
-She has 20 years of experience working with NGOs, government agencies, public institutions, and the United Nations in the areas of social inclusion, social justice and human rights.
+She has 20 years of experience working with NGOs, government agencies, cultural institutions, and the United Nations in the areas of media inclusion, social justice and human rights.

-Tanya’s current research projects are focused on: adult media literacy; young people and news media; the politics of digital media infrastructures; the digital mapping of emotions; evidence and human rights advocacy; and communication and social impact.
-She currently leads a project (opens in a new window) focused on investigating and advancing adult media literacy and she is a Chief Investigator on a project (opens in a new window) designed to support the digital inclusion of families living in low income households (led by Michael Dezuanni at QUT).
+Tanya’s recent and ongoing research examines young people and media literacy, adults and media literacy, young people and news media, misinformation on social media, the relationship between digital and social inclusion, media representation, the politics embedded in digital media infrastructures and emotion mapping.
+She currently leads a project (opens in a new window) focused on investigating and advancing adult media literacy, and she is a Chief Investigator on a project (opens in a new window) designed to support the digital inclusion of families living in low income households (led by Michael Dezuanni at QUT).
 In 2018-2020 she led a project (opens in a new window) focused on young Australians, news, and democracy.

-Tanya collaborates with media literacy, human rights and social justice organisations to design communication initiatives for social impact and has worked on practice-based communication research projects in the UK, Germany, Nepal, Sri Lanka, Thailand, India, Indonesia, Singapore and Australia.
+Tanya collaborates with organisations to design communication initiatives for social impact and has worked on practice-based communication research projects in the UK, Germany, Nepal, Sri Lanka, Thailand, India, Indonesia, Singapore and Australia.
 She is the Deputy Chair of the Australian Media Literacy Alliance (opens in a new window) (AMLA) and co-leads the Platform for Civic Media Literacy at the Institute for Culture and Society.

 - PhD, 2009, Institute for Creative Industries and Innovation (ICI), Queensland University of Technology, Australia